-What are the three stages of the cycle of violence?
+What are the 3 phases of the Cycle of Violence?

 PHASE 1: Tension-building Phase

-- Build Up: Tension between the people in the relationship starts to increase and verbal, emotional or financial abuse occurs.
+- Build Up: Tension between the people in the relationship starts to increase and verbal abuse, emotional abuse, psychological abuse ans/or financial abuse occurs.

 - Stand-over: This phase can be very frightening for people experiencing abuse.
 They feel as though the situation will explode if they do anything wrong.
 The behaviour of the abuser intensifies and reaches a point where a release of tension is inevitable.